Ha-ri-ka/Run-tracker-application-springboot/README.md

 There are 2 implementations for this:
   1. with an in-memory database
-  2. with a postgresql DB access through docker
+  2. with a postgresql DB accessed through docker

 The application contains a single microservice "run" that allows a user to enter the following details about their run:<br>
 Id of the run<br>